philhartung/aes67-monitor/README.md

 ## Building

-To build a binary for your system, first install the app and then run:
+Refer to the [Installation](#installation) section for setup instructions.
+After a successful installation, build the binary for your system by running:

 ```
 npm run build
 ```

-This will create a folder for your platform and CPU architecture, containing the binary.
+This will create the binaries for the current platform (MacOS, Windows, Linux).

 ## Development

-### Compiles and hot-reloads for development
+### Compiles and hot-reloads frontend for development

 ```
 npm run serve
 ```

-### Compiles and start electron for development
+### Start electron for development

+You will have to run `npm run serve` too for the frontend.

 ```
 npm start